Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Hiking the Howard Eaton Trail-Fishing Bridge to Canyon

-NOTE: This trail may be closed in the spring because of heavy grizzly bear activity.
+PRO Tip: This trail may be closed in the spring because of heavy grizzly bear activity.

 We only went as far as LeHardy’s Rapids, as the trail was muddy in places.
-We recommend waterproof hiking boots..
-Waterproof Socks to keep your feet dry while traversing the smaller creeks.
-Luckily, most were only ankle deep for us.
+We recommend waterproof hiking boots.. waterproof socks to keep your feet dry while traversing the smaller creeks.
+Luckily, most were only ankle-deep for us.
 The Howard Eaton Trail is in grizzly bear habitat, so it is important to carry bear spray and to make lots of noise while hiking to avoid surprising any bears.

 Hiking the Howard Eaton Trail typically takes 4-5 hours, depending on your pace and how often you stop to take in the amazing views.
 There is some elevation gain that provides amazing views of the Hayden Valley and the Yellowstone River.
 From the Fishing Bridge trailhead, the route follows the old Yellowstone road used in the early 1900s for about a mile.